6oof/minweb/readme.md

 We're using https://sqlc.dev/ as query builder. to get familiar with sqlc go to https://docs.sqlc.dev/en/latest/usage.html

 # Dealing with templates:
-make sure the fuirst template in the slice has `{{define "base"}}{{end}}` if this is not the case it won't render properly.
+make sure the first template in the slice has `{{define "base"}}{{end}}` if this is not the case it won't render properly.